delprks/sbt-trace/README.md

 export TRACE_GIT_TOKEN=<token>
 ```

-You can run the following in client or libraries to find their traces:
+You can run the following in client or libraries to find their usage:

 ```bash
 sbt trace